Cribmaster2429/Tmux-config/README.md

 After editing '.tmux.conf' press: prefix + I

-A new file 'resurrect will be created in .tmux folder'
+A new directory '.tmux/resurrect' will be created in .tmux folder

 After opening a tmux session after rebooting, etc ..., press 'prefix + Ctrl + r'